 3. If you have just been retrenched

-Retrenchment is often an organisation’s last resort to cut cost, and, unfortunately, they rarely have good timing from the point of view of the retrenched.
+Retrenchment is often an organisation’s last resort to cut costs, and, unfortunately, they rarely have good timing from the point of view of the retrenched.

-However, Houlston shares: “If you’ve just been retrenched, contracting is a good alternative for professionals who have skill sets they can quickly apply to the new job.
-The hiring process is usually shorter, so you will start work a lot quicker.
+However, Houlston shares: “If you’ve just been retrenched, contracting is a good alternative for professionals with skill sets they can quickly apply to the new job.
+The hiring process is usually shorter, so you will start work much quicker.
 Also, contract roles are sometimes paid on a weekly cycle.
 Leaving a long-term permanent role and moving into contracting means you have the opportunity to try out a different industry, learn new skills and expand your network.”

 Are you a potential contractor?

 - Jumping from project to project appeals to you